MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### settings.action

 This event collects the configuration information in settings.
-The data allows us to detect situations where there is possible negative impact on the users’ ability configure app settings, such as notification settings, primary mail account, and configuring the email signature.
+The data allows us to detect situations where there's possible negative impact on the users’ ability configure app settings, such as notification settings, primary mail account, and configuring the email signature.

 The following fields are collected: